 Cresswell commanded the squadron in the defence of Australia for 15 months from April 1942 (becoming the first Australian to shoot down a Japanese aircraft at night over the Australian mainland on November 23rd, 1942 when he intercepted 3 Mitsubishi G4M ‘Betty’ bombers over Darwin – on his first pass he shot and hit all 3 from his Curtiss P-40E Kittyhawk, breaking up the formation he was able to bring one of the bombers down on consecutive passes), then again from September 1944 to March 1945 in the Netherlands East Indies.

-Cresswell was regarded as an exceptional leader and lifted the morale of Number 77 Squadron following their tragic losses.
-Just six days after arriving to take command of the squadron Cresswell flew the first of his 144 combat missions in Korea.
+Cresswell was regarded as an exceptional leader and lifted the morale of No. 77 Squadron following their tragic losses.
+Just six days after arriving to take command of the squadron, Cresswell flew the first of his 144 combat missions in Korea.